 However, it also looks very different this time around: it’s stunning in 4K and HDR, and its 80s style colour palette sets it apart from everything else on this list.
 You can play it on the latest Xbox and PlayStation consoles too.

 There are over 120 cars to choose from, including a solid blend of unlikely classics, contemporary dream cars and everything in between.
-And because this is Need for Speed, every car can be modded within an inch of its life.
+And because this is Need for Speed, every car can be modified within an inch of its life.
 Your only restriction is your imagination – but do try to be tasteful.

 As you’d expect, the game leans towards to the arcade side, and only just got wheel support.
 If you’re after the racing game equivalent of a can of Monster, this is a game for you.